”Laugh Now but one day we will be in charge” Unique work 2001. Aerosol spray paint on heavy stock. Signed Banksy

 A copy of the original e-mail form Pest Control Office is included.
 The e-mail dated September 18th 2008 confirms Banksy made this work.
 The e-mail is sent from PCO to Daron Robinson.
 PCO only formed in 2008.
 The painting is from 2001 so before official works had to have a certificate.

 (Jo Hillier was at the the time a music producer with EMI.
 He has sold many works of art for and by Banksy.
 In a long article from Bergen in Norway (unfortunately only in norwegian) Hillier is mentioned several times.
 He visited Bergen in 2000 with Banksy.
 This was before Banksy was known and before prices exploded. )

 2001 - 2002 Private collection London.
 2002 - 2012 May & Daron Robinson, London 2012 - 2014 Brandler Galleries.
 Essex.
 Since 2014 private collection

-Covent Garden in 2009 ”Please Love Me – 10 years of Banksy” - In the catalogue.
-And depicted in numerous photos.
+Covent Garden in 2009 ”Please Love Me – 10 years of Banksy” curated by Duncan Cargill. - Depicted in numerous photos.
 Bankrobber London "Laugh Now".
 Seen in the movie "How to sell a Banksy" see last photo.